 A case review of Venables (Litigation Guardian of) v.
 Gordon Estate1

 Michael’s application was commenced in Ontario.
-Peter resided in B.C.
-After two attempts to transfer the file to B.C. failed Michael and Peter settled requiring regular reporting by Peter.
+Peter resided in British Columbia.
+After two attempts to transfer the file to British Columbia failed, Michael and Peter settled requiring regular reporting by Peter.
 According to Beaudoin J., the Minutes of Settlement that Peter signed with Michael effectively made Michael a co-Trustee2.

 “I am satisfied on this evidence that the continued conflict between Michael and Peter interferes with Peter’s proper exercise of his discretion under the Will of their late grandfather and that this conflict will continue.
 This has resulted in an interruption in income payments to Mrs. Venables without a legitimate reason.
 Even if Michael was considered a mere beneficiary, Peter’s removal would be justified; but Michael stands in an enhanced position.
 The Minutes of Settlement that Peter signed with Michael effectively made Michael a co-Trustee of the PHGT.
 Peter has adopted an indifferent attitude towards those Minutes and he has made investments without obtaining Michael’s approval.
 I have no confidence that the situation between these step-brothers will improve during the remainder of Mrs. Venables’ life”3.